up-in-the-clouds/telar-khipu/README.md

    related_terms: colonial-period,tribute
    ---

-   The encomienda was a labor system instituted by the Spanish crown...
+   The encomienda was a tribute system instituted by the Spanish crown...
    ```
 3. **Generate collection**: `python3 scripts/generate_collections.py`
 4. **Reference in stories**: Use `term_id` in your story content